Vixys/VxJsUploadBundle/Resources/doc/index.md

 {# ... #}
 ```

-*your_filename* should contain the extension.
+*your_filename* shouldn't contain the extension.
 The uploader will add it.

 #### For multiple upload